• Skip to main content

 • 📋 Recipe

-• Make it with store bought gingerbread for a easy treat, or homemade for something extra special.
+• Make it with store-bought gingerbread cookies for an easy treat, or homemade gingerbread cookies for something extra special.

-Looking for more festive dessert recipes for the silly season?
+Looking for more festive Christmas dessert recipes?
 Why not try making my traditional gingerbread men, White Christmas or Christmas pudding ice cream.
 Merry Christmas!

 Ingredients